ultraleap/UnityPlugin/docs/README.md

 # UnityModules Documentation

-To build, install Doxygen 1.8.11. **Later versions of Doxygen will not work correctly.** Then:
+To build, install Doxygen 1.8.11. **Later versions of Doxygen will not work correctly.**

 Then run `doxygen` in this folder (`docs`).